Optimization over Geodesics for Exact Principal Geodesic Analysis

-Since $v$ in \eqref{eq:pga-cost} is required to be on the unit sphere, the optimization will take place on a manifold, and a natural approach to compute iteration updates will use the exponential map.
+The algorithm for solving \eqref{eq:pga-cost} is listed in Algorithm~\ref{alg:pga}.
+Since $v$ in \eqref{eq:pga-cost} is required to be on the unit sphere, the optimization will take place on a manifold, and a natural approach to compute iteration updates will use the exponential map of the sphere.
 Yet, because of the symmetric geometry of the sphere, we approximate this using the simpler method of adding the gradient to the previous guess and normalizing.
 When computing the $(k+1)st$ principal direction, we choose the initial guess as the first regular PCA vector of the data projected to $V_k^\perp$ in $T_\mu M$.
-The algorithm for solving \eqref{eq:var-pga-cost} is listed in Algorithm~\ref{alg:pga}, but by exchanging $\mu$ with $x_j$ in the gradient computations and updating by subtracting the gradient, the algorithm will solve \eqref{eq:res-pga-cost} instead.
 See Figure~\ref{fig:alg} for an illustration of an iteration of the algorithm.